 - stuff I don’t need

-Not only that, but I’ve found a way to live occasionally rent-free.
-I’m extending my stay in Geneva another three weeks at no charge, courtesy of a pet-sitting job I found on Nomador; you could also check out Trusted Housesitters.
+Not only that, but I’d found a way to live occasionally rent-free.
+I extended my stay in Geneva another three weeks at no charge, courtesy of a pet-sitting job I found on Nomador; you could also check out Trusted Housesitters.
 So let’s take the “I can’t afford to travel” excuse right off the table, shall we?
+(COVID not withstanding.)

-A few months ago, I decided that the best way to figure out my next chapter of life was to strip everything away: no excuses, no distractions, and no baggage other than a suitcase.
+Early 2019, I decided that the best way to figure out my next chapter of life was to strip everything away: no excuses, no distractions, and no baggage other than a suitcase.
 “All in” — just like when I jumped into triathlon 10 years ago with no prior athletic training.
-I was reminded of those days while spectating the Geneva Triathlon this weekend.

 If you are one of those people wondering how I did it, perhaps you harbor a secret wish to do something almost as crazy; something you’ve tabled for someday, after ________ (fill in the blank).
 After the kids are grown.
 After you save up some more money.
 After you get married (or divorced).
 After a promotion.
 After you’ve lived up to a certain expectation or responsibility.*